Hog-Eyed Man

 David Bragger

 Old-Time Tiki Parlour record label head honcho David Bragger is our favorite guest-guitarist / engineer / videographer / photographer / PR-man / experimental noise maker / weird video connoisseur / life-coach / etc. A phenomenal fiddler in his own right, David has dedicated much of his life to producing, recording, and promoting some of today’s best old-time musicians.
-David plays guitar on our fifth album of traditional old-time music, “Kicked Up a Devil of a Row,” due out July 2023.
+David plays guitar on our fifth album of traditional old-time music, “Kicked Up a Devil of a Row,” released July 2023.
 Thank you David!
 Love this guy.

 Maxine Gerber